hglee/AlchitryAuFpgaExample/FtClient/README.md

 ## Write Test

-'TestWrite' program sends data to FT600.
-Run 'TestWrite' program to send to FT600.
+The 'TestWrite' program sends data to the FT600.
+To send to FT600, run the 'TestWrite' program.

 ```
 sudo ./TestWrite
 ```

-You can see TX transfer rate if it works properly like this (on ThinkPad T540p, Ubuntu 22.04):
+You can check the TX transfer rate if it works properly as follows (on ThinkPad T540p, Ubuntu 22.04):

 ```
 Number of devices: 1